Quick Stats

 Overview

-The Tomé Foundation was established by Carol Tomé (CEO of UPS) and her husband Ramon Tomé (retired environmental technologist) after Carol's retirement from Home Depot in 2019.
-The foundation became tax-exempt in March 2020 and currently holds approximately $18.8 million in assets.
-In 2024, the foundation distributed $1,719,377 in charitable grants, representing 97.4% of its annual expenses.
-The foundation's mission is to "support organizations and institutions in such a way as to influence lives to meet the significant challenges of the day."
+The Tomé Foundation was established by Carol Tomé (CEO of UPS from 2020 to 2026, and previously CFO of The Home Depot) and her husband Ramon Tomé (retired environmental technologist) after Carol's retirement from Home Depot in 2019.
+The foundation became tax-exempt in March 2020 and held approximately $18.8 million in assets as of fiscal year 2024.
+In its 2024 fiscal year, the foundation distributed $1,719,377 in charitable grants.
+The foundation's mission is to "support organisations and institutions in such a way as to influence lives to meet the significant challenges of the day."
 The Tomé family operates two philanthropic vehicles: The Tomé Foundation (focused on STEAM scholarships) and The Carol and Ramon Tomé Family Fund (a donor-advised fund supporting broader community initiatives).
 Carol's personal philosophy of "Lead to inspire, serve to create, give to remain" guides their philanthropic work.

 Funding Priorities